nicm42/100-days-of-code-v2/log 1.md

 **Day 63: 7th September 2020**
 Finished off Guess the Number!
 It's looking so much better now.
 But I need to test it on my phone and Parcel's localhost doesn't allow that.
 So I'll have to upload it in order to test it.
 It also means that I think I'll go back to Gulp - I do have it set up and sorted now, which is what takes the most amount of time.
 And at least it involves fewer files.

+**Day 64: 8th September 2020**
+Tested Guess the Number on different devices, made a few changes and now it's all done!
+I feel like I've been working on it for so long that I'm excited to do something different.
+And play with Jest and Cypress some more on a new project.